 4. The Sum and Difference of Cubes

-We can use these to factor expressions involving cubes, as in the following examples.
+We use the above formulas to factor expressions involving cubes, as in the following example.

 Example